 To perform the Sit-Up exercise effectively and safely, it is recommended to:

-Start with a low number of repetitions to avoid straining your abs muscles.
+• Start with a low number of repetitions to avoid straining your abdominal muscles.

-Focus on contracting your abs muscles to ensure precise and controlled movements.
+• Focus on contracting your abdominal muscles to ensure precise and controlled movements.

-Use your abs muscles to raise your upper body, not your neck or head.
+• Use these lower torso muscles to raise your upper body, not your neck or head.

 To avoid injury and get the most out of the Sit-Up exercise, it is important to avoid the following mistakes:

-Raising your head and neck instead of using your abs muscles.
+• Raising your head and neck instead of using your abdominal muscles.